KrisAden/pypsa-eur-KHA/Obsidian Vault/elec_s_37.nc.md

 GB
 IT

 Adding up to the total 37 nodes.
-These nodes are connected by 51 Lines composed of 35 linetypes
+These nodes are connected by 51 Lines (AC) composed of 35 linetypes.
+The electricity is transformed through 14 different transformer-types and distributed through 43 Links (HVDC).

 The Network has 15 carriers:
 CCGT